budc123/Threatmixer-Budc123/README.md

 ## Progress

-Got a start button working, as well as more UI improvements.
-Now, I'm moving into some unfamiliar territory with recording audio from the page and then saving it, but I'll figure it out.
-Aside from that, the next push will also include all of the other threat themes being intergrated, which is actually pretty exciting for me!
-I'm ready to listen to something other than the same Outskirts layers over and over again lol.
+Every vanilla and and downpour threat theme has now been added!
+Along with that, most of the program has been put into a recursive function which (hopefully) shouldn't eat a lot of memory.
+Because of this change, all .addEventListener() functions have been changed into onclick() functions due to strange behavior while inside of a recursive loop.
+For the newly added threat themes, I tried my best to sync together all of the layers as best as I could.
+There are some very, very minor cases of desync in some regions, but those cases might just annoy me more than it does anyone else lol.
+But yeah, the MVP for this website is practically finished, and it's time to move on to some decoration with the next push!

 ## TODO:

 Descending in priority:

-1. Recording feature
-2. Exporting recordings
-3. Other region threat themes
-4. Styling and detailing
+1. Styling and detailing
-    - Audio visualizer
-    - Song progress bar
+    - Audio visualizer / Song progress bar
-    - General ui improvements
+    - General ui improvements and decoration
-5. Misc. and not totally necessary stuff
+2. Misc. and not totally necessary stuff
     - Modded/Custom threat themes?
     - Secret combinations?
     - Auto play feature?